RCUK-CEE/epctk/CONTRIBUTING.rst

 Steps for contributing to epctk
 -------------------------------

+We follow the common fork->pull request workflow for accepting contributions.
+We require contributions to be accompanied by documentation and unit tests and for changes to be tracked using github issues.

+The process roughly goes like this:

 1. Choose a github issue to work on.
 If none exists which describes the changes you want to make, please write one detailing the problem you aim to solve or the feature you want to add.
+2. Fork the project
-2. Checkout the code from github
+3. Checkout the code from github
-3. Create a new branch to work on.
+4. Create a new branch to work on.
 This will help with organisation.
-4. Make your changes, following the coding guidelines for style and testing described below.
+5. Make your changes, following the coding guidelines for style and testing described below.
-5. Create a pull request.
+6. Create a pull request.
 See the Github documentation.

 We will review pull requests and aim to ensure that all tests pass.

 Important note on tests
 -----------------------